-In 2013, the Program will discontinue offering incentives for Central Air Conditioners.
-New program requirements, procedures and/or incentives will take effect after a notification period that begins with written notification to program participants (i.e. contractors, etc.) and posting at nicleanenergy.com.
+In FY2014, the Program will offer incentives for super-efficient Central Air Conditioners.
+New program requirements, procedures and/or incentives will take effect after a notification period that begins with written notification to program participants (i.e. contractors, etc.) and posting at njcleanenergy.com.
 Any completed application received after the notification period will be subject to new program rules.
 Rebate applications for Central Air Conditioners purchased prior to the end of the notification period will continue to be processed.
 Contractor and customer outreach and education on the benefits of efficient HVAC equipment will continue to be supported.
-Incentives will continue to be available in 2013 for Geothermal Systems, Heat Pumps, and mini-split purchases as noted in Table 6.
+Incentives will continue to be available in FY2014 for Geothermal Systems, Heat Pumps, and mini-split purchases as noted in Table 5.

-Table 6: COOLAdvantage Central A/C and Heat Pump Customer Incentives^{5,}
+Table 5: COOLAdvantage Central A/C and Heat Pump Customer Incentives^{5,}

-Eligible Equipment Requirements Full Incentive Amount Confirmation Documentation For Central A/C: 6 SEER ≥ 16 EER ≥ 13 \$500 Efficiency Rating Compressor/ coil combination ratings7 Proper sizing and selection For Mini-Split Units 8 SEER ≥ 16 EER ≥ 13 For Air-source Heat Pumps: SEER ≥ 16 EER ≥ 13 & HSPF ≥ 8.5 For Ground-source (Geothermal) Heat Pumps: ENERGY STAR Qualification \$500 Efficiency Rating Compressor/ coil combination ratings9 Proper sizing and selection10
+Eligible Equipment Requirements Full Incentive Amount Confirmation Documentation For Central A/C: Statewide EER ≥ 17 EER ≥ 13 \$500 Efficiency Rating Compressor/ coil combination ratings6 Proper sizing and selection For Central A/C: For qualifying Sandy participants SEER ≥16 EER ≥ 13 \$500 Efficiency Rating Compressor/ coil combination ratings Proper sizing and selection For qualifying Sandy participants.